 How to Treat Snoring in Cats

-Of course, we always want to help our pets live their happiest and healthiest life and if your cat is snoring, there are a few things you can do to help.
+For normal, occasional snoring, no specific treatment may be required.
+However, if your cat’s snoring is frequent, loud, or accompanied by other symptoms like labored breathing, difficulty breathing, or changes in behavior, it is important to consult your veterinarian.
+Of course, as a cat owner, we always want to help our pets live their happiest and healthiest life and if your cat is snoring, there are a few things you can do to help.
 First, determine the cause.
 This will help you move forward with an accurate solution.

 If you have an overweight cat, which is a big reason for cats snoring, you should take the proper steps to help them maintain a healthy weight.
 This could include:

 - Make sure that they are on a high-quality, high-protein diet.
 Limit the amount of grains or carbs you feed your cat as these ingredients can cause weight gain.
 PrettyPlease is a great grain free and low carb kibble option for your kitty!

 - Limit free-feeding if your cat eats too much